 Instead of judging a piece of clothing solely on my out-of-pocket expense I have started to evaluate clothing by how versatile the piece is (can I wear it with lots of other items already in my closet), how it fits, and how it makes me feel.

-Why would I wear a pair of $15 mid-rise Old Navy jeans that makes my muffin top spill out and makes me feel horrible about myself when I could spend $60-$100 on high-rise NYDJ jeans that completely contain my mid-section and make me feel curvy, trim, and super cute.
+Why would I wear a pair of $15 mid-rise Old Navy jeans that make my muffin top spill out and make me feel horrible about myself when I could spend $60-$100 on high-rise NYDJ jeans or JAG pull-on jeans that completely contain my mid-section and make me feel curvy, trim, and super cute.

 Plus my price-per-wear on a pair of quality jeans will most likely be lower than the price-per-wear on cheap jeans that I don’t like wearing.